tewarig/uatu/README.md

 - Vite
 - My SQL

+# why this project exits ?

+i needed a simple logger service for my project :) just to

 # Getting Started
 ## Prerequisites
 A SQL server is required.
 For setting up a server, you can use tools like phpMyAdmin. [how to install my php admin](https://www.ionos.com/digitalguide/websites/web-development/install-phpmyadmin/)